Concentration of posterior probabilities and normalized L0 criteria: Acknowledgments

 \section{Acknowledgments}

 The author thanks Gabor Lugosi and James O. Berger for helpful discussions.
-DR was partially funded by the NIH grant R01 CA158113-01, the Ram\'on y Cajal Fellowship RYC-2015-18544, Plan Estatal PGC2018-101643-B-I00 and Ayudas Fundaci\'on BBVA a equipos de investigaci\'on cient\'ifica en Big Data 2017.
+DR was partially funded by the Europa Excelencia grant EUR2020-112096, the NIH grant R01 CA158113-01, the Ram\'on y Cajal Fellowship RYC-2015-18544, Plan Estatal PGC2018-101643-B-I00 and Ayudas Fundaci\'on BBVA a equipos de investigaci\'on cient\'ifica en Big Data 2017.

 \beginsupplement